Ja1meV/Mod20_Challenge/README.md

 # Mod20_Challenge

-This is an application based on a Solidity smart contract that uses ether management functions to implement a financial institution’s features of a joint savings account
+An application based on a Solidity Remix Ehtereum IDE smart contract that uses ether management functions to implement a financial institution’s features of a joint savings account.

+## Contributors

+Brought by Jaime Villafuerte Jaime_Villafuerte20@yahoo.com

-##
+## License

+Rice Fintech Bootcamp